meta-logi/metaagent-support/opcua-dataminer/README.md

     # this section should be removed if InfluxDB is not required
     #
     InfluxDBUrl: http://localhost:8086
-    InfluxDBOrganization: testing      # InfluxDB Organization where the bucket is located
+    InfluxDBOrganization: YourOrganization # InfluxDB Organization where the bucket is located
-    InfluxDBBucket: test               # InfluxDB Bucket
+    InfluxDBBucket: YourBucket             # InfluxDB Bucket
     #InfluxDBAuthKey: <your authKey if needed>
     InfluxDBOrganization: testing
     InfluxDBQueueSize: 20000               # default is 10000, max # of queue items.
     InfluxDBBatchSize: 100                 # default is 200, number of records to be processed together

     # =================== ElasticSearch Defaults ==========================
     #